-XII.
+XIII.
 The Dissertation

 - A. The dissertation topic must be approved by the student's major professor and advisory committee and must be an original and significant contribution to knowledge in the chosen field.
 As appropriate, the Human Subjects Protection Review Committee and/or the Institutional Animal Care and Use Committee must approve the method before the study is begun.
 The signed approval forms and the approval letter must be included in an appendix of the dissertation.
-(See Human Subjects Protection Review Committee section of this Bulletin.) - B. A separate bulletin outlining University requirements concerning the preparation of dissertations is available in the Graduate Office and on the Web at http://www-dept.usm.edu/~gradsch/gradread.html. - C. The student must complete a total of twelve (12) hours of 898 Dissertation. - D. The Graduate Reader insures that dissertations meet the university requirements.
-Students

-- should make appointments with the Graduate Reader and allow ample time for revisions. - E. Students are responsible for meeting the dissertation deadlines that are listed on the Thesis-Dissertation Deadline Schedule in this Bulletin and on the graduate school web page.
+(See Human Subjects Protection Review Committee section of this Bulletin.) - B. The guidelines for the preparation of dissertations is available on the Web at http://www-dept.usm.edu/~gradsch/gradread.html. - C. The student must complete a total of twelve (12) hours of 898 Dissertation. - D. The Graduate Reader insures that dissertations meet the university requirements.
+Students should make appointments with the Graduate Reader and allow ample time for revisions. - E. Students are responsible for meeting the dissertation deadlines that are listed on the Thesis-Dissertation Deadline Schedule in this Bulletin.
 If a students fails to meet the final deposit deadline, his/her degree will be awarded the next semester.
 The student must enroll for one (1) hour of 797 that semester. - F. The Dissertation Oral Defense.
-After the dissertation has been accepted and at least six weeks before the candidate is scheduled to receive the degree, a final oral examination of the dissertation and related fields will be conducted by the student's doctoral committee and any other faculty members designated by the Graduate dean.
+After the dissertation has been accepted and at least six weeks before the candidate is scheduled to receive the degree, a final oral examination of the dissertation and related fields will be conducted by the student's doctoral committee and any other faculty members designated by the dean.
 The examination will be open to any member of the graduate faculty.
-The results of the oral defense form should be submitted to the Graduate School immediately following the defense.
-After the doctoral committee members have been adequately consulted about the results of the student's research as well as the form and condition of the dissertation, the committee chair will schedule the defense with the Graduate School and other appropriate offices at least ten working days in advance of the defense.
+The results of the oral defense form should be submitted to the dean's office immediately following the defense.
+After the doctoral committee members have been adequately consulted about the results of the student's research as well as the form and condition of the dissertation, the committee chair will schedule the defense with the dean's office and other appropriate offices at least ten working days in advance of the defense.
 The meeting will be open to any member of the faculty and, at the discretion of the chair, may be opened to the public.

 The chair, with advice from the committee, has complete authority for the conduct of the defense.
 The chair may recognize those wishing to ask questions about the candidate's research.
 Questions and resulting discussion should be appropriate for this important event.
 The chair may end the open part of the defense by restricting the meeting to the committee after an appropriate time.
 Discussion of the results of the defense must be limited to the committee members.
-A majority vote will determine the result of the defense and shall be reported to the Graduate School at the close of the meeting by the chair of the doctoral committee.
+A majority vote will determine the result of the defense and shall be reported to the dean's office at the close of the meeting by the chair of the doctoral committee.